spestushko/spestushko.github.io/index.md

 <img src="images/ethwaterloo.png?raw=true"/>
 At ETHWaterloo our team built a [project decentralizing online marketing](https://twitter.com/stephantual/status/919573072604270592?s=21).
-Our vision was to build a decentralized digital marketing service to improve transparency and combat fraud among: advertisers, publishers and everyday Internet users.
+Our vision was to build a decentralized digital marketing service to improve transparency and combat fraud among advertisers, publishers and everyday Internet users.
 In SmartAds, blockchain serves an an independent authority allowing for fair distribution of marketing royalties.
 I carried out implementation of smart contracts powering system's backbone.